draganjancikin/junior-to-senior/README.md

-# junior-to-senior
-ZTM course: The Complete Junior to Senior Web Developer Roadmap 2020
+# ZTM course: The Complete Junior to Senior Web Developer Roadmap 2021